neo4j-field/dataflow-flex-pyarrow-to-gds/README.md

 > _"Don't ever go with the flow, be the flow..."_
 >                      -- Jay Z, https://youtu.be/LceBAK8wyoc

+This project contains pipelines and code for building Google Dataflow Flex Templates that load data into Neo4j's in-memory Graph from:

+- Apache Parquet files in Google Cloud Storage
+- BigQuery tables

+> **Goal**: provide a _no-code, cloud-native_ integration solution for data
+> scientists and data engineers to bootstrap Neo4j Graph projections at scale.

 ## Requirements
+Depending on if you're just consuming the template or looking to hack on it, you'll need some or all of the following.

+### Runtime
+You'll need an environment with the following Neo4j products:
 * `Neo4j v4.4.x` Enterprise Edition
 * `Neo4j GDS v2.1` + Enterprise License

+### Development
+To build and deploy, you'll need the following tooling:

 * `gcloud` (authenticated Google Cloud SDK tooling)
 * `make` (tested with GNU Make)
+* `python3`
+* `pip`
 * `mypy` (optional)

+Run `$ pip install -r requirements` and optionally:

+- `$ pip install mypy` -- for type checking
+- `$ pip install pytest` -- for unit testing

+The provided `Makefile` contains targets for both: `make mypy` & `make test`.

 ## Example Usage
 The Makefile supports 3 different lifecycle options that chain together: